trampgeek/moodle-qtype_coderunner/README.md

 in a quiz is then determined primarily by which questions the student is able to  solve successfully and then secondarily by how many submissions the student makes on each question.
-However, it is also possible to run CodeRunner questions in a traditional quiz mode where the mark is determined by how many of the test cases the code successfully passes.
+However, it is also possible to run CodeRunner questions in a traditional quiz mode where the mark is determined by how many of the tests the code successfully passes.

 CodeRunner and its predecessors *pycode* and *ccode* has been in use at the University of Canterbury for about four years, running tens of thousands of